 5. Finding Bed Bug Eggs & Skin

 When bed bugs grow, they shed their skin.
 Molted skin is lighter than a bed bug’s usual coloring and often has a golden tint.
-It can be found in common bed bug hiding spots.
+Their skin can be found in places bed bugs like to hide.
 You may also notice white specks on furniture, fabric, or your bed.
 These could be bed bug eggs.
 They are white and shaped like a grain of rice.
 Since they’re small, they can be more difficult to spot.

 No one wants to have bed bugs for roommates.
 Knowing what to look for can make it easier to identify and eliminate an infestation.
 If you’re dealing with these pests, we have your back!
 Check out our Bed Bug Killer dust for an effective and long-lasting solution for bed bugs.